sail-mskcc/hto_dnd/README.md

-# hto_dd
+# hto_dnd
-Package for demultiplexing single cell data after normalizing the data using a adaptation of the DSB algorithm
+Package for demultiplexing single-cell data after normalizing the data using an adaptation of the DSB algorithm